tigellus/Markdown/1. Critical Care for COVID-19/2. Caring for critical COVID-19 patients/Caring for critical COVID-19 patients.md

 The second session will provide an overview of critical care for non-interventionists.
 The topic addressed in the sessions are:
 - [ ] COVID-19 Basics
-- [ ] Recognition and care of patients who are critically ill, hypotensive, in acute respirartory failure, or mechanically ventilated
+- [ ] Recognition and care of patients who are critically ill, hypotensive, in acute respiratory failure, or mechanically ventilated
 - [ ] COVID-19 unit workflow
 - [ ] Assessing patients' respiratory status
 - [ ] Ventilator basics